Malta Public Limited Company (PLC)?

 Registered office and address

-A Malta public limited company must have a registered office in Malta.
+A Malta PLC must have a registered office in Malta.

 Capital requirements for a Maltese company

-The minimum authorised and issued share capital of a Malta public limited company is €46,587.47 of which at least 25% must be paid up.
+The minimum authorised and issued share capital of a Malta Public Company is €46,587.47 of which at least 25% must be paid up.

-The currency of a Malta public limited company may be denominated in Euro and/or in any other convertible currency including US Dollars, GB Pounds, etc.
+The currency of a Malta PLC may be denominated in Euro or any other convertible currency including US Dollars, Pound Sterling, etc.

-The Board of Directors of a Malta public limited company is responsible for the running of the business of the company and the directors are vested with the representation of the company.
-The minimum number of directors in a Malta public limited company is two.
+The Board of Directors of a PLC is responsible for the running of the business and vested with the representation of the company.
+As mentioned above, a Malta PLC is required to have at least two Directors.

-The Board of Directors is responsible for putting adequate corporate governance procedures and processes in place to ensure that the company is run in accordance with all relevant rules and regulations.
+The Board of Directors is responsible for putting adequate corporate governance procedures and processes in place to ensure that the company operates following all relevant rules and regulations.

-We are able to guide clients through the whole process of setting up and administering a Malta public limited company and have experience with regard to dematerialising shares of a Malta public limited company and listing a Malta public company on a Stock Exchange.
+We guide clients through the whole process of setting up and administering a Malta Public Limited Company.
+We have years of experience dealing with dematerialising shares of a Malta PLC and listing a Malta Public Company on a Stock Exchange.